-Finally, the SMRC is new audit contract that has been tasked to perform a large volume of Medicare Part A, Part B, and Durable Medical Equipment reimbursement claims reviews nationally.
+Finally, the SMRC is an additional audit contractor that has been tasked to perform a large volume of Medicare Part A, Part B, and Durable Medical Equipment reimbursement claims reviews nationally.
 The focus is to lower improper payments in Medicare fee-for-service programs and increase efficiencies in medical review functions.
 One example of inconsistent coverage determination by this contractor has been denials related to physicians failing to include credentials as part of their signatures.